Pungyeon/clean-go-article/README.md

 	app.Cache.Add("panic", "now")
 ```

-The `Cache` property, has never been initialised and is therefore a `nil` pointer.
+The `Cache` property has never been initialised and is therefore a `nil` pointer.
 Thus, invoking the `Add` method like we did here will cause a panic, with the following message:

 > panic: runtime error: invalid memory address or nil pointer dereference